DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Method

-To prevent uneven expert load distribution, we adopt a load balancing loss \cite{switch_transformer}: where $c_j$ is the proportion of tokens routed to expert $j$, and $r_j$ is the average probability assigned by DSR via softmax function.
+where $c_j$ is the proportion of tokens routed to expert $j$, and $r_j$ is the average probability assigned by DSR via softmax function.
 This loss promotes uniform routing, fostering collaborative learning across all experts.

-Finally, after selecting the top-$k$ experts based on the routing probabilities, the output of the Do branch is computed as a weighted sum of the selected experts' outputs.
+Finally, the Do branch output is computed as a weighted sum of the top-$k$ experts selected by routing probabilities.

-The domain-aware branch dynamically modulates the sparsity and diversity of expert activation, ensuring stable and efficient expert allocation across diverse domains and operational scenarios, thereby enhancing the model's robustness and adaptability.
-The output feature is computed as:
+The domain-aware branch accurately captures spatial contexts for targeted expert selection, ensuring stable, robust, and adaptive allocation across diverse domains.
+The output feature is computed as: $f^{o} = f^{\text{Do}} + f^{\text{Re}}.$